 The introduction of color in motion films in the early 20th century was set to enthrall audiences like never before.
-While not a new concept — the ancient Egyptians studied the effect of colors on human mood and emotion — it wasn’t long before filmmakers were using color psychology in their movies to aid their storytelling.
+While not a new concept — the ancient Egyptians studied the effect of colors on human mood and emotion — it wasn’t long before filmmakers were using color psychology in movies to aid storytelling.

 What is color psychology in films?

 Color psychology in films is the exploration of the world of images and how it affects human perception.
 It reflects the underlying emotional undercurrents that run beneath the surface of the narrative.
 The colors used in films are also designed to enhance or define the characters and their dramatic needs.